Observation of critical magnetic behavior in 2D carbon based composites

-Two dimensional (2D) carbonaceous materials such as graphene and its derivative, e.g., graphydine have enormous potential probability in the major field of scientific research.
-Theoretically, it has been proposed that the perfect atomic lattice arrangement of these materials is responsible for their outstanding physical and chemical properties even though for poor magnetic properties.
-Experimentally, it is difficult to obtain the perfect atomic lattice of carbon atom due to the appearance of structural disorders.
-These structural disorders are generated during the growth or synthesis of carbon-related materials.
-Investigation of structural disorder reveals that these have some advantages and disadvantages depending on the application.
-For instance, this disorder reduces the thermal, mechanical stability, and deteriorate the performance of 2D carbon-based electronics devices.
-While the most interesting role of the structural disorder can be seen in the field of magnetism.
-Disorders not only create the magnetic ordering within 2D carbon materials but also influence the local electronic structure that opens up the door for future spintronics devices.
-Although various studies on disorder induced magnetism of 2D carbon materials are available in the literature, still some part of the above field has not been fully exploited.
-This review presents at putting existing work for the future development of 2D carbon-based devices.
+Two dimensional (2D) carbonaceous materials such as graphene and its derivatives, e.g., graphdiyne, have enormous potential possibilities in major fields of scientific research.
+Theoretically, it has been proposed that the perfect atomic lattice arrangement of these materials is responsible for their outstanding physical and chemical properties, and also for their poor magnetic properties.
+Experimentally, it is difficult to obtain a perfect atomic lattice of carbon atoms due to the appearance of structural disorder.
+This structural disorder is generated during the growth or synthesis of carbon-related materials.
+Investigations of structural disorder reveal that it can offer both advantages and disadvantages depending on the application.
+For instance, disorder reduces the thermal and mechanical stability, and deteriorates the performance of 2D carbon-based electronic devices.
+The most interesting effect of structural disorder can be seen in the field of magnetism.
+Disorder not only creates magnetic ordering within 2D carbon materials but also influences the local electronic structure, which opens the door for future spintronic devices.
+Although various studies on the disorder induced magnetism of 2D carbon materials are available in the literature, some parts of the above field have still not been fully exploited.
+This review presents existing work for the future development of 2D carbon-based devices.

 - This article is part of the themed collection: Recent Review Articles